Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Task assignments in distributed systems

-Traditional methods~\cite{Efe1982, Shen1985, Lin1994, Wang1988} to representing task assignments have some limitations if task assignments involve the same number of tasks and processors (or agents).
-If we apply an equivalence relation to tasks or processors, traditional approaches do not efficiently express those assignments that belong to an equivalence class.
-The size of the search space is reduced if we have the homogeneous processors for the $n$-task-$n$-processor assignment.
-We partition the search space $\mathfrak{S}_n$ of $n$-task-$n$-processor assignments by using the equivalence relation of Young tableaux of a certain tableau shape.
-If a certain set of task assignments is represented by a \emph{$k$-assignments vector} in the vector space, the vector space model~\cite{Salton1975} can be applied to retrieve the previous $n$-task-$n$-processor assignments and measure the similarity between them.
-A $k$-assignments vector is needed to transform into another $k$-assignments vector in some situations.
-Suppose a set of tasks are swapped between processors.
-In this case we need to apply an appropriate linear transformation on this vector space.
-Several other \emph{linear groups} may act on the vector space as linear transformations.
-For example, an \emph{orthogonal group}~\cite{Fulton1991} may act on the vector space in order to apply linear transformations while preserving the \emph{cosine-similarity}~\cite{Salton1975} between two $k$-assignments vectors.
-The $k$-assignments vectors are discussed in Section~\ref{sec:ScheduleVectorSpace}.

-We introduce the necessary definitions and results of group theory and Young tableaux in Section~\ref{sec:Groups} and~\ref{sec:YoungTableaux}.
+Traditional methods~\cite{Efe1982,Shen1985,Lin1994,Wang1988} to representing task assignments have some limitations if task assignments involve the same number of tasks and agents.
+If we apply an equivalence relation to tasks or agents, traditional approaches do not naturally express those assignments that belong to an equivalence class.
+We partition the search space $\mathfrak{S}_n$ of $n$-task-$n$-agent assignments by using an equivalence relation of Young tableaux of a given tableau shape.
+We introduce the necessary definitions and results of group theory and Young tableaux in Section~\ref{sec:Groups}.